We’re seeking whitepapers. If you have an existing collection, please contact us.

 Annotated Whitepaper Collection

-We are looking for contributors to provide short descriptions of notable whitepapers.
-If you would like to contribute a whitepaper please register and add the whitepaper to the Zotero group.
-If you would like to contribute a whitepaper description, please register and request an account upgrade (only “contributors” can provide whitepaper descriptions).
+If you would like to contribute a whitepaper description/annotation, please register and request an account upgrade (only “contributors” can provide whitepaper descriptions).

 Bitcoin whitepaper (October 31, 2008 – current)